About Whitehill and the Quests

 Personal ambitions were defined by the opportunities that presented in each generation – a baronetage, a place in Parliament, a lucrative position, inheritance, marriage, an opportunity to serve in the East India Company, or the army.

-The Wardlaw Ramsays’ association with Whitehill dates back to the middle ages, when the estate was centered around the medieval house, features of which survived to the 19th century.
+The Ramsays’ association with Whitehill dates back to the middle ages, when the estate was centered around the old house.
+However, our story begins when the advocate James Ramsay took the towerhouse on as a suitable base for his new status as 1st Baronet of Whitehill.
+Features of the original building survived to the 19th century.
 Successive generations invested in salt-pans, potteries, agriculture, and mining.
-Younger brothers and wives would sometimes manage these concerns; the women travelled to Holland to do business or place their sons with teachers.
+Younger brothers and wives would sometimes manage these concerns; the women travelled to Holland to do business or place their sons with teachers in Leyden.

 By the 19th century, coal mining had become the dominant industrial concern; the family built a village and church for Italian miners in Rosewell, and lived at Whitehill, which was rebuilt in the 1840s in lavish Renaissance style.